 Evan is a member of the Morgantown Rotary Club.

 Evan serves on the board of directors for the Spark!
-Imagination and Science Center and Canaan Valley Institute, and he previously served as president of the board of directors for Friends of Deckers Creek.
+Imagination and Science Center, Read Aloud of Monongalia County, and Canaan Valley Institute.
+He previously served as president of the board of directors for Friends of Deckers Creek.